aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-hyperlinks-images/extract-images/_index.md

 Before you begin, ensure you have the following:

 1. Java Development Kit (JDK): Make sure you have Java installed on your system.
-You can download and install it from the [official website](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).
+You can download and install it from the [website](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).

 2. Aspose.Note Library: Download and include the Aspose.Note library in your Java project.
 You can get it from the [download link](https://releases.aspose.com/note/java/).